 Reading, 24 October 2019 – Redstor, the UK-headquartered company disrupting data management, will be demonstrating a pioneering technology at the Gartner IT Symposium/Xpo™ in Barcelona that slashes the cost of Office 365 protection.Continue reading

 Since the EU referendum on Thursday 23 June 2016, when the people of the United Kingdom voted to leave the European Union, there has been much uncertainty, with regards to the future direction of the UK.
-With the ongoing political turmoil in the UK, it could be months or years before the British government invokes Article 50, should they decide to do so, followed by a further two years of negotiations.
+With the ongoing political turmoil in the UK, it has been several years since the British government invoked Article 50 and the UK is yet to finalise a decision to leave the European Union.